phuongflexible/private-clinic-management/README.md

 ## Setup
 To run the project:
 ### Java
 - Make sure the equipment has been installed Java.
-If not, install at: [https://www.java.com/en/download/](https://www.java.com/en/download/)
+If not, install at: [https://www.java.com/en/download/](https://www.java.com/en/download/) .
 - Run the file .sql in MySQL to create the database.
-- Declare the database's name in: hibernate.connection.url=jdbc:mysql://localhost:3306/_database's name_
+- Declare the database's name in: hibernate.connection.url=jdbc:mysql://localhost:3306/_database's name_ .
-- Declare the password of MySQL in: hibernate.connection.password=_MySQL's password_
+- Declare the password of MySQL in: hibernate.connection.password=_MySQL's password_ .
 ### ReactJS
 - Make sure the equipment has been installed NodeJS.
-If not, install at: [https://nodejs.org/en/download/package-manager](https://nodejs.org/en/download/package-manager)
+If not, install at: [https://nodejs.org/en/download/package-manager](https://nodejs.org/en/download/package-manager) .
-- Install yarn: npm install -g yarn
+- Install yarn: npm install -g yarn.
-- Install axios: npm install
+- Install axios: npm install.
-- Install moment: npm install moment --save
+- Install moment: npm install moment --save.
 - Run the project reactjs: yarn start
+## Project status
+This project is no longer being worked on because the subject has finished.